leeozaka/cachorrinho-express/README.md

-# Cachorrinho-Express APi
+# Cachorrinho-Express API

-A REST API built with Express.js and TypeScript  with authentication and authorization.
+A REST API built with Express.js and TypeScript with JWT-based authentication.

 ## Features

-- User CRUD operations
+- User CRUD
 - Authentication using JWT
-- Role-based authorization
-- Address management
-- Brazilian CPF validation
+- Brazilian CPF, phone, and email validation
 - Password encryption
-- Error handling with custom types
+- Error handling with `neverthrow`
-- TypeScript support
 - PostgreSQL database with Prisma ORM
 - Docker support